TaniaBarychka/markdown-portfolio/_includes/04-lists.md

-# Here is a list of my favourite things:
+# Things I'm interested in:
-- Long walks on the beach
+- Modelling ecological communities on global scale
+- Predicting the impacts of climate change and land-use on global species
-- Disco dancing
+- Bushmeat
-- Open source
+- Interactive visualisations